Take a sneak peek at the new NIST.gov and let us know what you think!

 Dr. Croce has nearly 40 years of experience in the development and application of technological solutions for assessing, mitigating, and managing risks to safety and property posed by fire and other hazards.
 Since retiring from FM Global in 2005, he has remained active in academic advisory boards and technical panels, including two NIST blue-ribbon panels on safety and management.
 At FM Global, he directed an international program of scientific research into the causes and mitigation of property damage and loss.
 Earlier, Dr. Croce worked for Arthur D. Little, Inc., and the Factory Mutual Research Corporation (one of the corporate predecessors of FM Global).
 Dr. Croce has served on a number of professional and ad hoc committees for the American Society of Mechanical Engineers (ASME), the National Fire Protection Association (NFPA), and other agencies and organizations, and has authored many technical papers and reports.
 He has degrees in mechanical engineering from Washington University in St. Louis, the Massachusetts Institute of Technology, and the University of Rhode Island.

 Dr. Isenberg has more than 40 years of experience in structural engineering as a practitioner, researcher, innovator, executive, author, and leader.
 He is widely recognized in the field for his technical contributions in a number of areas, including nonlinear structure-medium interaction and structural response under earthquake and blast loading; seismic performance of structures and pipelines; concrete modeling for dynamic, finite-element analysis of complex structures; and software for modeling ultrasound inspection of metallic structures.
-At AECOM, he is continuing his work in computational modeling of structural response to extreme loads and of complex structures containing sensitive instruments exposed to vibrations.
+At AECOM, Dr. Isenberg focused his work on computational modeling of structural response to extreme loads and on complex structures containing sensitive instruments exposed to vibrations.
 Previously, Dr. Isenberg served for 12 years as president and chief executive officer of Weidlinger Associates, a national civil and structural engineering and software development firm.
 He has been active for many years in the American Society of Civil Engineers (ASCE) Technical Council on Lifeline Earthquake Engineering.
 He helped to establish the ASCE Structural Engineering Institute (SEI) and served as president of SEI's board of governors from 2003 to 2005.
 The author of more than 60 publications, Dr. Isenberg has been recognized for his work in protective construction and lifeline earthquake engineering.
 Honors include election to the National Academy of Engineering and to Honorary Membership in ASCE.
 He is also the 2009 recipient of the ASCE OPAL award for design.
 Dr. Isenberg has degrees in civil and structural engineering from Stanford University and from the University of Cambridge in England, where he was a Fulbright Scholar.

 Dr. Kiremidjian has been a civil engineering professor at Stanford University since 1978.
 She has expertise in assessing the risk that earthquakes and other potential natural disasters pose for single buildings, regional building stocks, and lifeline systems; in developing decision-support systems and using geographic information systems for disaster management; and in developing wireless sensor networks, damage-detection algorithms, and decision-support systems for monitoring, detecting, assessing, and responding to structural damage.
 Dr. Kiremidjian formerly directed Stanford's John A. Blume Earthquake Engineering Center.
 She has served on numerous boards and committees for the American Society of Civil Engineers, the National Science Foundation, the California Seismic Safety Commission, earthquake engineering research centers, and other organizations.
 She has authored several hundred articles, reports, and papers, spoken frequently at meetings and conferences, and provided consulting services for engineering, utility, oil production, and insurance companies.
 Dr. Kiremidjian has degrees in structural engineering from Stanford, and degrees in civil engineering and physics from Columbia University and the City University of New York, respectively.